lemon-markets/sdk-python/README.md

 - `retry_count` - default number of retries for requests
 - `retry_backoff_factor` - default retry backoff factor for retries

-SDK client consists of two parts:
+The SDK client consists of two parts:

-- `market_data` - contains references to Market Data API endpoints
+- `market_data` - let's you access the Market Data API endpoints
-- `trading` - contains references to Trading API endpoints.
-SDK communicates with either paper or money environment, depending on the client configuration.
+- `trading` - let's you access the Trading API endpoints.
+Choose the desired target environment (paper or money) in the client configuration.

 ### Market Data API usage